 Mr. Burns' teaching experience ranges from elementary school through university ensembles.
-In addition to teaching band and general music at Ellicott Mills, he also co-directs the HCPSS Elementary School Honor Band.
-Outside of his daily music teaching responsibilities, Mr. Burns maintains an active private percussion teaching studio out of his home.
-Many of his past students are now music majors in college, have been accepted into district and All State honor ensembles, and have found success as freelance and touring musicians.
+In addition to teaching band and general music at Ellicott Mills, he also co-directs the HCPSS Elementary Honor Band.
+Outside of the public school system, Mr. Burns maintains an active private percussion teaching studio out of his home.
+Many of his students are now music majors in college, have been accepted into district and All State honor ensembles, and have found success as freelance and touring musicians.

 Mr. Burns holds a Bachelor of Music Education and Masters of Music from the University of Maryland, College Park, where he studied orchestral percussion with Tony Ames (NSO) and timpani with John Tafoya and Benjamin Ramierez (both former NSO).
 He has also benefited from the instruction of Steve Fidyk (Army Blues Band) and Janis Potter (solo marimba artist).
 During his time at UMCP he also devoted attention towards orchestration, conducting, and jazz arranging.

 Mr. Burns resides in Columbia, MD with his wife, Mary.
 In his spare time, he loves to go rock climbing, play his Nintendo Switch, and pontificate the perfect cup of pour over coffee.

 Mr. Nicholas Dogas - Choir / General Music